 As a landscape designer, I’m well versed in perennials and the kind of annuals you buy from a nursery.
 But when it comes to growing annuals from seeds, my experience lies mainly with zinnias.
 So recently, I was delighted to attend a webinar hosted by ButterBee Farm owner Laura Beth Resnick on the top annuals she grows for her cutting gardens.
 Continue reading →

-Now that we’re all spending more time at home, it doesn’t hurt to know what’s blooming.
-And finding the answer is easier than ever with one of the dozens of plant identification apps available.
-But which ones work best and provide the fastest, most reliable material?
-I decided to do a comparison.
+Now that we’re all spending more time at home, it can’t hurt to know what’s blooming.
+And finding the answer is easier than ever with one the many plant identification apps available.
+But which ones work best and provide the fastest, most reliable data?
+To find out, I decided to do a side-by-side comparison.
 Continue reading →

-You really can have your flowers and eat them, too.
-So says Melissa Siegel, Master Gardener, gifted chef and local expert on edible flowers.
-I recently attended one of her lectures to learn more about this budding field.
+It turns out that you can have your flowers and eat them, too!
+Or so says Melissa Siegel, gifted chef and expert on edible flowers.
+See below if one or more of these delicious blooms might make the cut in your own garden.
 Continue reading →

 They said it couldn’t be done, but finally, there’s a new kind of lavender that looks good all winter.
-Appropriately dubbed ‘Phenomenal’, it’s so good, in fact, that it’s now being used for municipal plantings.
-To understand the hype, I bought three plants last year to carry out a trial run.
+Appropriately dubbed ‘Phenomenal’, it’s so good that it’s now being used for municipal plantings.
+To understand the hype, I purchased a few plants for a trial run.
 What I discovered was nothing short of, well, phenomenal.
 Continue reading →

-Last week, I was vacationing in Canada when an interesting commercial popped up on the television.
-It was an ad for the sweetener, stevia, and it featured enthusiastic users growing plants at home.
+Last week, I was vacationing in Canada when an interesting commercial appeared on the TV.
+It was an ad for the sweetener, stevia, featuring enthusiastic consumers growing plants at home.
 Needless to say, it caught my attention.
 I had heard that stevia extract came from a ‘natural’ source.
 But I’d never stopped to consider what that meant from a gardening perspective.

 ‘There are always flowers for those who want to see them’ – Henri Matisse